meet our veterinarians

 Kayleen Gloor, DVM, MS - Dr. Gloor is a true local.
 She grew up in Springfield, VA nd worked as kennel help/veterinary assistant at her neighborhood veterinary clinic while in high school.
 She graduated high school a bit young, so stayed close to home and attended NVCC while working in customer service for her father's furniture company.
 It was there she learned about the value of good client communication and service as well as got some great insight into small business ownership.
 She transferred to Virginia Tech for her undergraduate studies and stayed there for veterinary school.
 Upon obtaining her DVM in 2006 she came back to the DC area for a surgical/medical rotating internship at a large emergency/referral hospital in Gaithersburg, MD.
 It was there she met and befriended Dr. Ungerer.
 She has practiced in both general practice and emergency hospital settings in the DC area since 2006.
 Additionally, in 2009 she went back to school for a Masters in Public Health Microbiology & Emerging Infectious Diseases (nerd) at GWU.
 She completed this degree in 2011 - something she did while continuing to practice as well as working in a research lab at GWU.
 Her professional interests include infectious diseases, pain management, soft tissue surgery, emergency medicine and internal medicine.

-Dr. Gloor is married and has a very opinionated daughter, two cats and a big, goofy English Mastiff named Gozer (the Gozerian - aptly named after the god of destruction from Ghostbusters).
+Dr. Gloor is married and has two daughters, two cats, and a big, goofy English Mastiff named Gozer (the Gozerian - aptly named after the god of destruction from Ghostbusters).
 In her spare time she enjoys travelling, hiking, yoga, snowboarding and spending time with her family.

 Sarah Tew, DVM - Joined CAC May, 2017 - Dr. Tew is a native of the Midwest with roots in Iowa and Missouri.
 She grew up with many family dogs and cats, and while working for her family veterinarian during college she was quickly set on her career choice.
 Dr. Tew earned a BS in Biology from Park University in Kansas City, and then went to the University of Missouri (Go Tigers!!) where she graduated with her DVM degree in 2006.
 During her first year as a veterinarian, she completed an internship in equine ambulatory practice at The Ohio State University.
 Although she loved it, continuing with equine practice was not in the cards so she turned to small animal medicine and hasn’t looked back.
 Dr. Tew’s professional interests include preventive care, dentistry, feline medicine (especially senior kitties), pain management, and internal medicine.
 Beyond medicine, she loves building relationships with her clients and patients and educating clients how to best care for their furry family members.